vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 preserved under his shoulder̥ The right arm is broken off at the elbow.
 The fracture above the bent elbow indicates that originally the right underarm also was directed upwardṣ This right underarm is preserved on a slab of stone that is placed to the left of the image \(Plate 41\).
 The right hand holds braided curls of hair, also seen at other images found in Tālā, which may have belonged to

 the female figure that rises above the hood-like halo of the main image.
 This hood consists of layers of petals, on the outer rim of which \(lotus\) buds are placed in a row.
 Altogether I count eleven buds, two preserved on the slab that contains the right underarm.
 The head of the female figure is missing.
-To her right, placed a little below her, stands a male figure, apparently making an a˜
+To her right, placed a little below her, stands a male figure, apparently making an añjali.

-njali.

 The head of the main deity is slightly slanted to the lefṭ His round face, with eyes half closed as he looks downwards, with rather flat nose and thick lips, seem to express forbearance.
 He wears a broad necklace \( graiveyaka\) adorned with pendantṣ The female figure rising above his head wears a simple necklace and bangles on her right wrisṭ